venture-criminals/website/content/english/_index.md

 # Banner
 banner:
   title: "we gather builders to ship cool shit together"
-  content: "you choose an idea to build.
+  content: "you're a chill af ambitious indie develeoper.

+            you're building something crazy cool.

-            you join our discord.
+            you sneak into our discord server.

-            you work.

-            you join coworking calls.
+            you work hard like a madman.

+            you go to cowork sessions.

-            you get feedback.
+            you exchange feedback.

+            you share progress.

+            you ship products.

-            you post updates.
+            you keep going.

-            you ship.
+            you succeed.

+            you're free

             for free.